 First things first, if you haven’t already, accept the Call for Code challenge and join our community.

-In this fifth installment, I talk about leveraging traffic and weather technologies so that you can build them into your Call for Code solution.
+In this forth installment, I talk about leveraging traffic and weather technologies so that you can build them into your Call for Code solution.
 While both traffic and weather data can serve a useful purpose when analyzed, let’s break these into two different categories and talk about them individually.